TO TRAIN NEW TEACHERS AND KHAITA EXPERTS

 Through sound and movement, one enters a path of awareness which promotes wellbeing and evolution of the individual.

 Develop the expertise to learn to dance, organize and take part in dance events and shows.
-With a specific supervision and an examination, it is possible to achieve the qualification of instructor.
+With a specific supervision and an examination, it is possible to achieve the qualification of teacher.

-The training is a 3-year course.
+The training lasts 2 years.
 Each year there will be 3 courses, each one lasting 1 week or approx. 40 hours, at locations in various European countries.

 The first year’s courses will be open also to who does not intend to complete the whole program.
 In each course, the 3 sectors of study will be developed (learning, awareness and culture) alternating experience of dancing, periods of study and reading and practical exercises of the specific topics.